saloniamatteo/dotfiles/README.md

 the contents of the chosen directory to your $HOME directory: the appropriate files will go where they need to go.

+`cd` into any "module"'s directory, and look at its contents with `tree -a`.

 Please make sure you review every file before overwriting your configs.

 ## dwm & dwmblocks